WilliamZhang9/python_lesson/README.md

-# python lessons for kids
+# Python for beginners
+# Welcome to William's Python Class